kevinjamesus86/spawn/README.md

   - **`importScripts(script: string [, ...])`**

-    Imports one or more scripts into the worker's global scope.
+    Imports one or more scripts into the worker's global scope. `importScripts` supports absolute paths, relative paths, URLs, and object URLs.

     _anyhex.js_
     from [Paul Irish](http://www.paulirish.com/2009/random-hex-color-code-snippets/)